 Another option for your organization's health benefit is a health stipend.
 This taxable employee stipend allows you to reimburse your employees for their medical expenses up to a customizable monthly allowance.
 Health stipends work like an HRA but with fewer regulations.

-If you're looking to provide your employees with a health benefit, PeopleKeep can help.
+With personalized health benefits such as HRAs or health stipends, an employer can help you better afford your medical expenses, including costs associated with hospitalization.
+If you're an employer looking to provide your employees with a health benefit, PeopleKeep can help.
 Our HRA and employee stipend administration software helps organizations like yours to easily set up their benefit in minutes.

 This blog article was originally published on November 21, 2013.
-It was last updated on April 26, 2022.
+It was last updated on January 18, 2024.